Self-Adjointness in Klein-Gordon Theory on Globally Hyperbolic Spacetimes: Discussion

 Although we require global hyperbolicity of spacetime, a possible application of our theorem to QFT on certain spacetimes that are not globally hyperbolic might be possible.
 The reason therefore lies in the manner how QFT is studied on such spacetimes.
 In particular, in \cite{K92} a generalization was proposed in the context of the \emph{algebraic approach} to quantum field theory to study the case of non-globally hyperbolic spacetimes.
 Basically one requires that every point in a given spacetime $M$ should have a globally hyperbolic neighborhood $N$.
 Moreover, the algebra of observables of the spacetime $M$ restricted to $N$ should be equal to the algebra obtained by regarding the neighborhood $N$ as a globally hyperbolic spacetime in its own right (with some choice of time).
 With regards to our result this means that we can define a Klein-Gordon equation on each such globally hyperbolic neighborhood and use Theorem~\ref{mt} to prove the essential self-adjointness of the spatial part of the Klein-Gordon operator in that neighborhood.

-A different proposal for QFT on non-globally hyperbolic spacetimes is given in \cite{Y92}.
-This uses the fact that every spacetime admits an open covering by locally causal sets, i.e.\ subsets $U\subset(M,\mathbf{g})$ s.t.\ $U$ is open, connected and the spacetime $(U,\mathbf{g}|_{U})$ is globally hyperbolic.
-Hence, our result can be used for the spatial part of the Klein Gordon operator on each locally causal set.

 Another approach for doing QFT on not necessarily globally hyperbolic spacetimes is \emph{general boundary quantum field theory} \cite{Oe:gbqft,Oe:feynobs}.
 There, Hilbert spaces of states are associated to hypersurfaces that need not even be spacelike.
-However, in many contexts the restriction to spacelike hypersurfaces is sufficient and our result is of use there.
+However, in many contexts the restriction to spacelike hypersurfaces is sufficient and our result is useful there.